fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 ## Testsolving

-Testsolving, the process of having unspoiled solvers try out your puzzle, is the most important step in the puzzle writing process.
-Even very experienced puzzle constructors routinely write puzzles which are too difficult to be solved.
+Testsolving is the process of having unspoiled solvers try out your puzzle. **Testsolving is the most important step in the puzzle writing process.** Even very experienced puzzle constructors routinely write puzzles which are too difficult to be solved.

 Testsolving not only allows other people to give you valuable feedback, but also proves that your puzzle is actually solvable.
 Writing teams for the MIT Mystery Hunt usually require that all puzzles that end up in the hunt receive two successful, independent, unspoiled testsolves.
 Depending on how many people you have available for testsolving, this might be a high threshold to match, but you should be very wary of including a puzzle in your hunt which has received no successful testsolves.